qrefine/qrefine/README.md

 Please first install PHENIX, see https://www.phenix-online.org/

-Once you have PHENIX installed, go to the phenix installation directory.
+Once you have PHENIX installed, go to the directory where you installed phenix.

 ```
  source phenix_env.sh